Adri6336/Stegocrypt-GUI/README.md

 - Stegocrypt-GUI now creates the directories and files it needs (except Go-derived exe) upon runtime.
 - Fixed incorrect password decryption notification.
 Used to say 'decryption successful', now indicates that it actually failed.
-- Made the script able to run on both Linux and Windows without forcing me to modify the script.
+- Made the Python script able to run on both Linux and Windows without forcing me to modify it every time.

 -------------------------